 Shoreline Piers

-Shoreline piers are assigned when they are available to offshore owners on the Wait List.
+Shoreline piers are assigned to offshore property owners on the Shoreline Pier Waitlist if/when they become available .

-Wait list has 2 sections: Displaced List and Wait List.
-Persons on the Displaced List have priority in assignments as they had previous assignments and have been removed from the lake by Court Order or by EFAC rulings.
-Displaced List will be assigned prior to Wait List.
+Wait list has 2 sections: A Displaced List and a Wait List.
+Persons on the Displaced List have priority in receiving assignments as they had previous assignments but have been removed from the lake due to instructions in the 2014 Court Order or by EFAC rulings.
+The Wait List is for any other offshore Epworth Forest residents seeking a pier assignment.
+Again, the Displaced List will be assigned prior to Wait List.

-Selection is based on date of placement on the both Displaced List and Wait List.
-If two or more individuals have the same date, the assignments are offered in the order on the List.
+The order of persons on each list is based on date of the person’s displacement or request..

-If multiple piers are available they are assigned in numeric pier number order, low to high.

-If the individual does not accept the assignment they are placed at the end of the Wait List.
+If multiple piers are available, they are assigned in the order/by the date the pier assigments were identified as available by EFAC.
+If an individual does not accept the assignment offered, they are placed at the end of the Wait List. (need to discuss).
+Why not skip over them and they hold their place but have no pier?
+The order would stay intact.

 Community Piers

-Community Piers are assigned as they become available.
-If multiple piers are available they are assigned in numeric pier number order, high to low.

-Individuals are assigned in date and position order, first from Displaced List, then from Wait List.

-If an individual does not accept the assignment they stay on the Wait List without changing place.
+Community Pier assignments may be assigned to individuals that are on the Waitlist or Displaced list, and priority is identical to the Shoreline Pier lists (Displaced first, then Waitlist).
+Assignments are offered as they become available.
+An individual can request to be considered for both a Shoreline and Community Pier assignment, but can only have one or the other.
+If multiple community pier spots are available, the first individual on the list can choose which community pier assignment they want, then the next person can choose from the remaining options.If an individual accepts a Community Pier assignment, they can remain on the Shoreline Waitlist if desired, but are moved to the bottom of the list.